 Also, solar farms differ from most residential and commercial solar systems.
 For instance, installing a solar farm often costs less as you usually get a bulk discount.
 You have greater freedom to choose the location, so you can use a spot free from tree coverage.

 Furthermore, solar farms cover more ground area and generate substantial electricity.
-Many times, the power produced gets sent to the electric grid to join the energy mix from the utility.
+The power produced often gets sent to the electric grid to join the energy mix from the utility.

 Utility vs. Community Farms

-The power from these plants goes into the company’s mix to serve many residential and commercial customers.
+The power from these plants is used by the company to serve many residential and commercial customers.
 Community farms primarily serve nearby individuals who opt into the power.

 Components of a Solar Farm